Churt: Notable residents

 Industrialist Frank Mason spent the later part of his life in the area and provided the community with the village hall which remains the hub of the village.

-The BBC's Blue Peter presenter John Noakes and his much-filmed pet Shep lived in Churt, as did former professional golfer and golf commentator Peter Alliss.
+The BBC's Blue Peter presenter John Noakes and his dog Shep lived in Churt, as did former professional golfer and golf commentator Peter Alliss.
 Kevin Keegan lived in Green Lane when playing for Southampton Football Club.
+Roger Black, Olympic athletics medallist, lives in the village.

 David Lloyd George lived in Churt at his house Bron-y-de.
 His secretary and mistress, and later second wife, Frances Stevenson, also had a house there.
 The cricketing brothers Harry Walker and Thomas Walker were born in the village.
-The journalist Anthony Loyd grew up in Churt.
 The Polices drummer, Stewart Copeland, had a short spell in the village with his family.
-John Hunt, leader of the successful 1953 Mount Everest expedition, lived for a period in the village at Hale House with his wife Magdalene.
-Charles Wylie, who lived in Crosswater Lane, was another member of the expedition.
-Roger Black, Olympic athletics medallist, lives in the village.
+John Hunt, later Lord Hunt of Tanworth, Cabinet Secretary, lived in the village at Hale House until 1968 with his wife Magdalen.
+Charles Wylie, who lived in Crosswater Lane, was a member of the successful 1953 Mount Everest expedition.